Davidelvis/ML_Assignment/README.md

 their vaccination schedule, i.e., do not receive all their required vaccines, despite access.
 Delayed vaccination puts many children at risk and often requires costly vaccination campaigns to resolve.

+**Objective:**

+ - predicting which children will not become fully vaccinated by 6 months

 **Solutions:**
  - First through exploratory analysis, we were able to dig actionable insights from that data which will be beneficial to the organization to be able to build a better health supply system.